causecode/challenge/README.md

 # Your mission, should you choose to accept it.

 Is to submit one of the following projects as a private github or bitbucket repository.
 You can share your repo with the username `challengecc`.
+Once you've shared the repository please email us at jobs@causecode.com with the link.

 1. Create a bug or issue tracker
 2. Create a chatbot that accepts job applications and stores it in a database